DaemonIB/GPT-HTN-Planner/README.md

     - Choose planner
       - Options for creating plans using different types of planning algorithms.
 Options like, the HTN Planner and A* Search Planner.
       - This defaults to using the HTN Planner
+  - Run Prompt Evolver Application
+    - `python src/prompt_evolver.py`
+    - Enter in the goal or problem that you'd like prompts designed around.

 - Frontend:
   - Go into the frontend directory